Code-Institute-Submissions/ElkeJohannes-online-resume/README.md

     * The cause of this was Github changing the regular letters to capital letters.
 Changed code now to match.
 5. After deployment to Github pages, two wireframe links were no longer working.
     * User error (me), misspelled the name of the files.
+6. After deployment to GitHub, several images in the readme where not displaying
+    * Locally used a '\' where GitHub requires a '/'.
+So in file names this was: assets\images\wireframes\home.png.
+Now changed to assets/images/wireframes/Home.png (because capitalization needs to be the same as well)

 ---